taliajmallo/rpgs/campaigns/Triplets/Jasskia/spellbook.md

 The targets of a wordspell with this effect word have their base speed reduced by half (minimum 10 feet).
 - Decipher (Language, Divination 0)
-  - Duration 1 minute/level
-  - Saving Throw none; Spell Resistance no
-  - Target Restrictions personal
-The target of a wordspell with this effect word can read text written in one particular language, including the language of magic.
-The caster picks the language when the wordspell is cast.
-For the duration, the target can read that language as if fluent in it.
-If the caster chooses magic as the language, the can decipher scrolls, glyphs, and other magic writing without triggering them.
-A wordspell with this effect word does not impart the ability to determine what a given language is based on its appearance; the caster must already know the language or guess what language the writing is in to do so.
-*Boost:* This effect word can use the selected target word.
-Boosting this effect word increases its level by 1.
-- Lift (Gravity, Transmutation 0)
   - Duration concentration
   - Saving Throw none; Spell Resistance no
   - Target Restrictions personal